jlooper/curriculum-template/README.md

 # Your Curriculum Title for Beginners - A Curriculum

-Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about ....
+We are pleased to offer a 12-week, 24-lesson curriculum all about ....
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 **Hearty thanks to our authors (list all authors here)**

 > **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md).
 We'd love your feedback [via this form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2humCsRZhxNuI79cm6n0hRUQzRVVU9VVlU5UlFLWTRLWlkyQUxORTg5WS4u)!

 > **Students**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
 Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the /solutions folders in each project-oriented lesson.
 Another idea would be to form a study group with friends and go through the content together.
-For further study, we recommend [Microsoft Learn](create a Learn collection and post it here) and by watching the videos mentioned below.
+For further study, we recommend [list a platform](create a Learn collection and post it here) and by watching the videos mentioned below.

 > Your promo video here
 [![Promo video](screenshot.png)](https://youtube.com/watch?v=R1wrdtmBSII "Promo video")